fbparreira/worms/README.md

 ### Example 3.4 unmatched results

-The unmatched results are misspelled species names.
+The unmatched results are names that the [WoRMS Taxon match tool](https://www.marinespecies.org/aphia.php?p=match) is unable to find any match, often misspelled species names.
 In this example we have no match found *Bitium reticulatum* and *Clibanarus erithropus*, which the correct names are *Bittium reticulatum* and *Clibanarius erythropus*, respectively.

 Also, there are 2 results for *Bittium reticulatum*.
 This is because one of them is actually *Bittium c.f. reticulatum*.
 This is important as you